bipsydev/tetrafall/README.md

 - `android`: Android mobile platform.
 Needs Android SDK.
 - `teavm`: Web backend that supports most JVM languages.

+## Core Module Code Structure
+- `TetraFall`: The main cross-platform entrypoint of the game.
+Loads the game's initial state and handles unloading & exiting.
+- `GameScreen`: The main game view.
+Contains all of the main game logic while playing.
+- `TitleScreen`: The title screen after loading the game, with options for settings and starting the game.
+- `PrettyLogger`: A modified `ktx.log.Logger` that has pretty formatting with cross-platform compatibility.
+- `ANSI`: Works with `PrettyLogger` to define ANSI escape sequences if possible for the platform.

 ## Gradle

 This project uses [Gradle](https://gradle.org/) to manage dependencies.